solyotamas/Car-evaluator/README.md

 **1. Data Gathering / Web Scraping**

-Hasznaltautok.hu doesn't have an API or any easy way to download their data, so I wrote a scraper to get all the cars listings directly.
+hasznaltauto.hu doesn't have an API or any easy way to download their data, so I wrote a scraper to get all the cars listings directly.
 I collected details like price, manufacturer, model, mileage, fuel type, etc.

 **2. Data Analysis**